AdobeDocs/experience-manager-learn.en/help/forms/listing-custom-asset-types/part2.md

 ## Creating custom template {#creating-custom-template}

-For the purpose of this article, we will be creating a custom template to display the custom asset types and the OOTB asset types on the same page.
+For the purpose of this article, we are creating a custom template to display the custom asset types and the OOTB asset types on the same page.
 To create custom template please follow the following instructions

 1. Create a sling: folder  under  /apps.
 Name it "  myportalcomponent "
 1. Add a "fpContentType" property.
 Set its value to "**/libs/fd/  fp/formTemplate".**